brandonwkerns/lpt-python/README.md

 ## Setting up LPT on a new system:
 1) Clone this repository to your system, or download the zip file format.
-2) First, set the data download directories and crontab directories in the crontab/ directory.
+2) Copy the MASTER files, and Set the data download directories and crontab directories in the crontab/ directory.
-   Set the same directory as dataset['raw_data_parent_dir'] in the driver scripts
+3) In the lpt/ directory, copy the MASTER files to local files.
+Then set the same directory from (2) as dataset['raw_data_parent_dir'] in the driver scripts
-3) Determine where the digital data output and images should go.
+4) Determine where the digital data output and images should go.
    Set those as output['img_dir'] and output['data_dir'] in the driver scripts.
-4) (optional, but it helps to start with a 60+ day record for the LPTs tracking step) To start with an up to date set of plots and digital data (back to January 2019), download the following image and data directories and untar them (tar -zxvf) on your system: https://orca.atmos.washington.edu/~bkerns/realtime_mjo_tracking/lpt/data.tgz (128 MB) https://orca.atmos.washington.edu/~bkerns/realtime_mjo_tracking/lpt/images.tgz (699 MB).
+5) (optional, but it helps to start with a 60+ day record for the LPTs tracking step) To start with an up to date set of plots and digital data (back to January 2019), download the following image and data directories and untar them (`tar -zxvf FILE.tgz`) on your system: https://orca.atmos.washington.edu/~bkerns/realtime_mjo_tracking/lpt/data.tgz (128 MB) https://orca.atmos.washington.edu/~bkerns/realtime_mjo_tracking/lpt/images.tgz (699 MB).
-5) Recommend doing a manual test run of the data download and the LPT scripts.
+6) Recommend doing a manual test run of the data download and the LPT scripts.
-6) Turn on the crontab.
-Either add it to your current crontab, or set it as a new crontab (crontab lpt.cron()
+7) Turn on the crontab.
+Either add it to your current crontab, or set it as a new crontab (`crontab lpt.cron`).

 -------------------------------------------------------------------------------